This tutorial is part of a series on building a subscriber list to promote your products and services and grow your business online!

 Drip Fed & Broadcast Email Messages

-With an autoresponder, you can bulk write your email messages and then have your emails delivered on a drip-feed basis to your subscribers on regular intervals that you can schedule …
+With an autoresponder, you can bulk create your email messages and then drip feed emails to your subscribers on regular intervals that you can schedule …

 (Drip-feed emails to subscribers using autoresponders)

-You can also create a single email message and broadcast it to your list on a specific day and time that you choose.
+You can also create a single email message and broadcast it to your list on specific days and times of your choice.
 Broadcasting emails are great for special offers, time-sensitive announcements, event reminders, breaking industry news, etc.

 (We recommend using a reliable email marketing service instead of hosting your own!)